Information and Community Standards for Residence Halls

-No pets are allowed in any of the residence halls or apartments.
+No pets of any kind, including fish, are allowed in any of the residence halls or apartments.
 No exceptions are made to this policy regardless of the pet size or emotional relation.
 This policy is strictly enforced.
 Violation of this policy may result in dismissal from the halls or apartments.

 Students' right to quiet study, sleep and privacy in college housing is important and will be respected.
 “Courtesy Hours” are in effect 24 hours per day and at no time should noise reach a level that disturb other members of the community.
 Specific quiet hours are set to ensure an academic atmosphere.
 Quiet hours are 10:00pm until 8:00am Sunday through Thursday and midnight until 10:00am Friday and Saturday.
 Noise that is determined by the Residential Life staff to be excessive and disturbing to the residence hall environment will not be tolerated.
 Please respect and be courteous of other students' rights to a quiet environment.
 Baca Hall has 24-hour quiet hours.

 Students are guaranteed the reasonable privacy of their room and belongings.
 However, under specific guidelines, rooms may be entered and inspected by New Mexico Tech staff members.
 These guidelines include, but are not limited to: cases of emergency, need for repairs, health and safety inspections, and when probable cause exists to indicate that a violation of college regulation, federal, state or local laws may be taking place in the room.
 This right is exercised with great discretion.